SuliGit/General_Projects/README.md

 The projects in this repository include coursework assignments, personal projects, and collaborative projects.
 Each folder contains a project with its description and code.

 ## Technologies Used
-- Programming Languages: Java, C++
+- Programming Languages: Java & C
-- Tools: Git, VS Code, Eclipse
+- Tools: Git, VS Code & Eclipse